mixbytes/audits_public/solidity/Open Enterprise/Template.md

 *Fixed at [OpenEnterpriseTemplate.sol#L143](https://github.com/AutarkLabs/open-enterprise/blob/6866c62506b940b84c78f1ecad5f00e24393c437/templates/open-enterprise/contracts/OpenEnterpriseTemplate.sol#L143)*

+*Client: the contract was in a work-in-progress state, as the review occurred in parallel to finalizing the development.*

 3\.
 [OpenEnterpriseTemplate.sol#L160](https://github.com/AutarkLabs/open-enterprise/blob/1502373a0071253f5b90c9e703395754d2f947cc/templates/open-enterprise/contracts/OpenEnterpriseTemplate.sol#L160)

 This call will not be valid because the current contract is not the `_vault.TRANSFER_ROLE()` permission manager (Voting has already been assigned here [OpenEnterpriseTemplate.sol#L172](https://github.com/AutarkLabs/open-enterprise/blob/1502373a0071253f5b90c9e703395754d2f947cc/templates/open-enterprise/contracts/OpenEnterpriseTemplate.sol#L172)).
 You can initially set the template as a permission manager, then call `_grantVaultPermissions` and then pass the control to Voting.

 *Fixed at [OpenEnterpriseTemplate.sol#L197](https://github.com/AutarkLabs/open-enterprise/blob/6866c62506b940b84c78f1ecad5f00e24393c437/templates/open-enterprise/contracts/OpenEnterpriseTemplate.sol#L197)*

+*Client: the contract was in a work-in-progress state, as the review occurred in parallel to finalizing the development.*

 ### WARNINGS